libsndfile/libsndfile/README.md

  Useful libsndfile options:

-* `BUILD_SHARED_LIBS` - build shared library (DLL under Windows) when `ON`, build static library othervise.
+* `BUILD_SHARED_LIBS` - build shared library (DLL under Windows) when `ON`, build static library otherwise.
 This option is `OFF` by default.
 * `BUILD_PROGRAMS` - build libsndfile's utilities from `programs/` directory,
   `ON` by default.
 * `BUILD_EXAMPLES` - build examples, `ON` by default.